RenderKit/oidn/README.md

 ```

 The parameters can be updated after committing the filter, but it must
-be re-committed for the changes to take effect.
+be re-committed for any new changes to take effect.
+Committing major
+changes to the filter (e.g. setting new image parameters, changing the
+image resolution) can be expensive, and thus should not be done
+frequently (e.g. per frame).

 Finally, an image can be filtered by executing the filter with